-To reduce the possibility of bias, this will be a double-masked trial; subjects, investigators and technicians will not be aware of the identity of the assigned lenses.
-Every attempt will be made to keep the clinical trial personnel involved in the study (including data management, the study biostatistician and clinical operations personnel) unaware of the identity of the assigned study lenses.
-The identity of the study lenses will be masked by having the blister packs labeled with the study number, lot number, sphere power, cylinder power, axis, expiration date and randomization code.
-Only the unmasked Biostatistician generating the randomization scheme (lens fitting schedule) will have access to the decode information that allows matching of the randomization codes to the investigational articles.
-The medical monitor will also have access to the decode information in case breaking the mask is necessary for the urgent medical treatment of a subject.
+To reduce the potential for bias, this will be a single-masked trial; subjects will not be aware of the identity of the assigned lenses, however, due to the difference in appearance of the test lenses containing the [REDACTED]

+chromophore, it is expected that subjects will be able to visually differentiate between the test and control designs.
+The identity (i.e., brand and type) of the study lenses will be masked by having the blister packs labeled with the study number, lot number, sphere power, cylinder power, axis, expiration date and randomization code.
+Investigators, site staff and sponsor personnel (including the medical monitor) will be aware of the identity of the test and control lenses.